Summer Popcorn Bucket List

 There are a few great places to watch a movie outdoors during the summer.
 Here are a few:

-Philbrook offers films on the lawn on Friday nights throughout the summer at movie theater prices ($12 for adults, $6 for teens, and $3 for younger kids).
+Philbrook offers films on the lawn on select nights at movie theater prices ($15 for adults, $10 for teens, and $5 for younger kids).
 You can even reserve a group area and plan to hang out with your whole crew.
-Their movie lineup for 2023 includes Mean Girls, Clue, and The Sandlot, just to name a few.

 5. Turn your backyard into a theater.